New York City Boy

 Annotations

-- As already noted, "New York City Boy" owes a strong stylistic debt to the music of the popular 1970s disco vocal group the Village People (for instance, the bassline of the chorus is strikingly similar to that of the early VP dance hit "San Francisco") and might even be regarded as an homage to them.
-The Village People consisted of six male singers each dressed in distinct "macho drag" as an icon of fetishistic stereotypical masculinity (cop, construction worker, cowboy, American Indian, soldier, and biker).
+- As already noted, "New York City Boy" owes a strong stylistic debt to the music of the popular 1970s disco vocal group the Village People, and might even be regarded as an homage to them.
+The Village People consisted of six male singers each dressed in distinct "macho drag" as an icon of iconic/fetishistic stereotypical masculinity (cop, construction worker, cowboy, American Indian, soldier, and biker).
 They enjoyed a short string of hits during the period 1977-1979, including their biggest and best-known single, the U.S. #2 smash "Y.M.C.A."
 One of their lesser hits, "Go West," was famously remade by the Pet Shop Boys in 1993.

 - It's worth noting that a former member of the Village People, original cowboy Randy Jones, returned the compliment in 2006 by recording a cover version of "New York City Boy"—doubly appropriate since, though a native of North Carolina, Jones has long called New York City home.